oktadev/okta-blog/_source/_posts/2022-07-21-jhipster-ci-cd.md

 - Name: DOCKERHUB_PASS
 - Value: your DockerHub password, or better, a DockerHub access token if you have 2FA enabled

 <!---
 CircleCI account
 Notes about CircleCI delete project?
 Notes about CircleCI cahe?
 --->
+Once a project is set up in CircleCI, a pipeline is triggered each time a commit is pushed on the branch that has a .circleci/config.yml file included.
+Once the commit is pushed the running pipeline appears on the **Dashboard**.
+You can also manually trigger the pipeline from the **Dashboard**, if you choose the project and branch from the pipeline filters, and then click **Trigger Pipeline**.
+Verify the pipelines execution succeeds before moving on to the next section.

+{% img blog/jhipster-ci-cd/circleci-job-success.png alt:"CircleCI project setup form" width:"500" %}{: .center-image }

 ## Set up CD for JHipster with Spinnaker

 <!--More about Spinnaker-->

+As an overview, Spinnaker installation options:

 ### Set up Spinnaker on Google Kubernetes Engine
 <!---